jeff-hykin/better-cpp-syntax/README.md

 - Additional specificity for many existing tags
 - Many more features

+## Is this finished?
+Can I contribute?
+This project is not even close to finished.
+The ruby code is very much a work in progress, it's probably going to be another month before the structure is created.
+Once the structure is established, maintainance and contributions will be easy.

 Planned future fixes/featues:
 - Fix more of the syntax-breaking bugs from https://github.com/atom/language-c/issues
 - Fix more of the easy-to-fix bugs from https://github.com/atom/language-c/issues